Travel Report: Angkor Wat, Cambodia.

 November 2015.
 It was pitch black as we rumbled through the streets of Siem Reap in our tuk tuk.
 The time was a downright grisly 4:30 in the morning, way too early for me and my three zombified companions.
 Nevertheless, we were full of anticipation.
 After all, we were about to arrive at one of Planet Earth’s most stupendous temples.

-Due to our obnoxiously early start, I had wondered if… just maybe… the place wasn’t going to be as crowded as I first thought.
-But of course I was wrong… after all this was Angkor Wat, where dealing with crazy crowds is simply part of the package.
+Due to our obnoxiously early start, I had wondered if… just maybe… the place wasn’t going to be as crowded as I’d initially feared.
+But of course I was wrong.
+After all this was Angkor Wat, where dealing with crazy crowds is simply part of the package.

 The Sunrise Crowds.